edgio-docs/edgio-docs/src/guides/security/dashboard.md

 [View field definitions.](/guides/security/logs#threat-field-definitions)

-## Bot {/*bot*/}
+## Bot View {/*bot*/}

-This type of event occurs when a Bot Manager rule is violated.
+A bot event occurs when a bot manager rule is violated.
 Analyze recently detected bot traffic to
 -   Visualize peak bot traffic time periods and the amount of bot traffic directed at your web application and APIs.
 -   Identify the countries from which bot traffic originates.
 -   Identify key individual offenders by their IP address.